- How do I know if there is a scale problem?

 OneFlow technology is truly a “Environmentally Friendly product” because it saves water and energy in the following ways:

-- Reduces Energy Consumption – OneFlow technology uses no electricity and reduces energy consumption by keeping heat transfer surfaces free of energy-robbing scale formation.
+- Reduces Energy Consumption – OneFlow technology helps keep heat transfer surfaces free of energy-robbing scale formation.

 - Reduces Chemical or Raw Material Consumption – OneFlow technology requires no chemicals or significant ongoing consumables (salt, as an example)